House Approves ARPA-H Authorizing Legislation

 The bill now goes to the Senate for its consideration.
 Its fate in the Senate is unclear, as Senate HELP Committee Chair Patty Murray (D-WA) and Ranking Member Richard Burr (R-NC) have both suggested they are comfortable with APRA-H being located within the NIH.

 Modeled on the Defense Advanced Research Projects Agency (DARPA), ARPA-H would seek to accelerate health and medical innovation by investing in high-risk, high-reward research.
-The President would nominate a Director who must be confirmed by the Senate.
+The President would nominate a Director, but the House bill would not require Senate confirmation.

 An inter-agency committee would be created to monitor the activity of ARPA-H, including the Directors of the NIH, Food and Drug Administration (FDA), the National Science Foundation.
 (NSF), DARPA, the Centers for Disease Control (CDC) and several other major research and health care agencies and offices.
 The committee would advise the Director on research priorities and offer recommendations on ways to improve coordination with other federal research agencies.